Frequently Asked Questions

 I’m someone who values my time a lot.

-I benchmarked my rates based against the incumbent practitioners and have approached a few in the past as a ‘secret customer’ to get a feel of what’s going on out there in the market.
-Not to mention plenty of my clients have also shared with me their experiences and reports they received from the incumbents.
-I have a trove of research on whatever other practitioners are doing.
+My rates are benchmarked against the incumbent practitioners after conducting extensive surveys on what’s going on out there in the market.
+Many of my clients have shared with me their experiences and reports they received from other practitioners, and I have a trove of research material on whatever other practitioners are doing.

-My rates are higher because I see myself as a genuine practitioner, and not someone who sees metaphysics merely as a tool to push sales, or ‘close’ clients to chase revenue, not to mention ‘practitioners’ who are selling ‘life-changing’ charms or jewelry which costs thousands.
+My rates are higher because I see myself as a genuine practitioner and I believe in the difference in value offered.
+I’m not someone who sees metaphysics merely as a tool to push sales, or ‘close’ clients to chase revenue, not to mention ‘practitioners’ who are selling ‘life-changing’ charms or jewelry which costs thousands.

 This is a job I take extremely seriously because of the sheer impact of my words and the vulnerable state of the client.
 It’s an emotionally draining job which can easily lead to burn-out.
 It does not make sense for me to be charging the same or lower amount as the ‘practitioners’ who have never picked up a Chinese classic, or people who are outright scams and charlatans.